History of Georgia (country): Mongol invasion and decline of the Georgian Kingdom

+“French kings often call on Eastern kings to fight against the Saracen (Muslims), but then usually fail to fulfill their promise and leave their allies on the battle field to face the enemy alone.
+Correspondingly, inform me when you intend to cross the sea and I along with my 30,000 soldiers will immediately meet you as you arrive.“ Letter from George V to Philip VI of France, 1332-33.

 Early modern period

 Ottoman and Iranian domination

-Royal armour of King Alexander III, early 1600s.
+Royal armour of King Alexander III, dating back to the early 1600s.
+Held at the Georgian National Museum.

 By the middle of the 15th century, most of Georgia's old neighbor-states disappeared from the map within less than a hundred years.
 The fall of Constantinople to the Ottoman Turks in 1453 sealed the Black Sea and cut the remnants of Christian states of the area from Europe and the rest of the Christian world.
 Georgia remained connected to the West through contact with the Genoese colonies of the Crimea.

 As a result of these changes, the Georgian Kingdom suffered economic and political decline and in the 1460s the kingdom fractured into several kingdoms and principalities: